-The panel interview is the long-standing assessment tool used at most traditional medical schools to assess candidate's personality and characteristics.
+The panel interview is the long-standing assessment tool used at most medical schools to assess candidate's personality and characteristics.
 It can represent a large percentage of the ranking weight or it can be used as a rubber stamp for candidates whom the school is likely to accept based on their primary and secondary applications.
+Med school interview prep is essential to get ready for this admissions step, so in this blog we'll cover everything you need to know about traditional panel interviews for medical school.

 Article Contents